MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 > [!NOTE]
 > As of August 28 2022, users who were assigned an Azure AD **Security Reader** role won't be able to manage the Microsoft Defender for Cloud Apps alerts.
 To continue to manage alerts, the user's role should be updated to an Azure AD **Security Operator**.

-- **Security operator: Have read-only permissions and can manage alerts.
+- **Security operator: Has read-only permissions and can manage alerts.
 These admins are restricted from doing the following actions:

   - Create policies or edit and change existing ones
   - Performing any governance actions